Herrtane/FirmScrap/README.md

 - TpLink
 - Trendnet
 - Ubiquiti
+- Netgear

-Note: Although IPTime, Zyxel and Netgear are included in the collected dataset of this study, they were excluded from the analysis.
+Note: Although IPTime and Zyxel are included in the collected dataset of this study, they were excluded from the analysis.
 Accordingly, the corresponding scraping modules are not included in this release.

 ## Key Advantage